P05 Graphic Design Essentials for Non-Graphic eLearning Designers

 - How to create custom course starter kits that you can adapt for any topic

 Novice to advanced eLearning developers who wish to improve their graphic and visual design skills.

 Attendees should have a basic understanding of PowerPoint and/or course authoring tools.

 Attendees will need a Wi-Fi enabled Mac or PC with PowerPoint and/or course authoring tools installed.

-David Anderson, the community manager of Articulate, is an eLearning designer with more than 15 years of experience in online training.
+David Anderson is an eLearning designer with more than 15 years of experience in online training.
 His portfolio includes custom eLearning design for NASCAR, Mercedes, Tufts University, and Delta and America West Airlines.
-As community manager at Articulate, he works with the eLearning community, helping users get the most from their tools, while finding creative ways to build more engaging courses.
-He also shares eLearning tips and tricks through his screencasts at Screenr.
+As the Director, Customer Training at Articulate, he works with the eLearning community, helping users get the most from their tools, while finding creative ways to build more engaging courses.